Project Overview

 Practices

-Our research will focus on the impetuses, mechanisms, and resources that new (first generation) farmers utilize to enter the profession of farming, and will seek to identify the most efficient ways in which to provide for, facilitate, and encourage others to follow in their path.
-Through the collection and analysis of geographic, economic, and sociological data, we will gain a more complete and useful understanding of the ideas, perceptions, knowledge and skills held by new growers who have, through novel and innovative as well as time tested means, become successful local, community-based farmers.
+This ongoing research has focused on the impetuses, mechanisms, resources, and innovations that new (first generation) farmers utilize to enter the profession of farming, and identify the most efficient ways in which to provide for, facilitate, and encourage others to follow in their path.
+Through the collection and analysis of economic, ethnographic, and sociological data, we have continued to gain a more complete and useful understanding of the ideas, perceptions, knowledge and skills held by new growers who have, through novel and innovative as well as time tested means, become successful local, community-based farmers.

-This project seeks a clearer understanding of the ways in which new (first generation) “community-based” farmers overcome the many barriers to entry in a difficult and troubled profession.
-To gain this insight we will pursue three basic lines of inquiry:
+This project has sought a clearer understanding of the ways in which new (first generation) “community-based” farmers overcome the many barriers to entry in a difficult and troubled profession.
+To gain this insight I pursue three basic lines of inquiry:

 What are the basic motivations that compel new farmers to enter the profession?
 Through a better understanding of the personal, philosophical, religious, and ethical factors that have led new growers into a life of farming, we will gain a clearer understanding of who our new farmers are, and what they believe.
 By developing these profiles, we may be able to better target education, aid programs, and other resources to those with the most potential for becoming our new generation of community farmers.